C. V. Raman: Personal life

 Raman married Lokasundari Ammal, daughter of S. Krishnaswami Iyer who was the Superintendent of Sea Customs at Madras, in 1907.
 The wedding day is popularly recorded as on 6 May, but Raman's great-niece and biographer, Uma Parameswaran, revealed a factual date of 2 June 1907.
 It was a self-arranged marriage and his wife was 13 years old.
 (Sources are contradicting on her age as her birth year is specified as 1892, which would make her about 15 years of age; but Parameswaran affirmed the 13-year, corroborated by her obituary in Current Science that mentioned her age as 86 on her death on 22 May 1980.)
-His wife later jokingly recounted that their marriage was not so much about her musical prowess (she was playing veena when they first met) as "the extra allowance which the Finance Department gave to its married officers."
+His wife later jokingly recounted that their marriage was not so much about her musical prowess (she was playing veena when they first met) as "the extra allowance which the Finance Department gave to its married officers".
 The extra allowance refers to an additional INR 150 for married officers at the time.
 Soon after they moved to Calcutta in 1907, the couple were accused of converting to Christianity.
-It was because they frequently visited St. John's Church, Kolkata as Lokasundari was fascinated with the church music and Raman with the acoustics.
+It was because they frequently visited St. John's Church, Kolkata as Lokasundari was fascinated with the church music (unlike Raman's sisters Meena and Sitalakshmi) and he with the acoustics.

 They had two sons, Chandrasekhar Raman and Venkatraman Radhakrishnan, a radio astronomer.
 He later cut his relations with his elder son due to ideological disputes.
-Raman's elder brother Chandrasekhara Subrahmanya Ayyar's son Subrahmanyan Chandrasekhar won the 1983 Nobel Prize in Physics.
+Raman's elder brother C. Subrahmanya Ayyar's son Subrahmanyan Chandrasekhar won the 1983 Nobel Prize in Physics.
+Raman's sister Sitalakshmi's son is condensed matter physicist Sivaramakrishna Chandrasekhar.